 - restaurants (if you didn’t include this under “Food”)

 - video games

 In other words, this home budget category includes all your fun and entertainment.
 Enjoy it however you want to—you’ve earned it!

 10. Miscellaneous (5-10 percent)

-For example, if you have a larger family, it’s likely you spend a fair amount on clothes and haircuts for your kids.
-If you’ve maxed out your “Personal Expenses” category, you could account for those items here.
+For example, if you have a larger family, you might spend a fair amount on clothes and haircuts for your kids.
+If you’ve maxed out your “Personal Monthly Expenses” category, you could account for those items here.